apache/spark/docs/sql-programming-guide.md

 ## Upgrading From Spark SQL 2.2 to 2.3

   - The queries which select only `spark.sql.columnNameOfCorruptRecord` column are disallowed now.
 Notice that the queries which have only the column after column pruning (e.g. filtering on the column followed by a counting operation) are also disallowed.
-If you want to select only the corrupt records, you should cache or save the Dataset and DataFrame before running such queries.
+If you want to select only the corrupt records, you should cache or save the underlying Dataset and DataFrame before running such queries.

 ## Upgrading From Spark SQL 2.1 to 2.2